HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 # Unresolved questions

+Should a new metadata syntax be used: `@.myMeta`?
+This would ensure all new metadata could be typed properly.

-Should untyped metadata throw an error?
+If no `@.` syntax, should untyped metadata throw an error?
 While it would be a major breaking change, it would be nice restrict metadata usage using conditional compilation (wrap with `#if js` for example) instead of using something like `@:metadataPlatform`.
 Maybe it could be a warning?
 Maybe errors can default to on, but turn off with a define (or vise versa)?

 How should colons be handled?
 If the current built-in Haxe metadata is going to be typed, there should probably be a way to set a metadata to use a colon to ensure compatibility.
 However, it might be prefered to encourage/enforce that users are only make typed metadata without a colon?
 For the time being, `@metadataCompileOnly` answers this question by requiring a colon but not generating rtti.